 Thats 9 wins today and not one loss.
 If you are not subscribed to P$ , I suggest you change your mind.

-The most amazing thing is… Doc has these kind of days pretty regularly.
+The most amazing thing is...
+Doc has these kinds of days pretty regularly.

-On March 23 he had wins of 4%, 10%, 8%, 10%, 22%, and 5%.
+On March 23, he reported six wins, including one that came in just 16 minutes!

-On April 5, he let me know he got 5 alerts from ProfitSight and ALL FIVE turned into winners there too.
+On April 4, he let me know he got five alerts from ProfitSight and ALL FIVE turned into winners there too.

-Or how about this,h, he collected a 10% win on March 21… all while sitting in the waiting room at the eye doctor!
+Or how about this: He cashed out a 197% win on April 28... all while recuperating over five days from eye surgery!

-Now I want you to notice that these aren’t 10,000% gains here.
+Now, 197% in five days is huge, but I want you to notice that these aren’t 10,000% gains here.

-They are modest gains.
+Most are modest gains.

-We’re just collecting regular wins to grow our wealth… not shooting for the moon.
+We’re just collecting regular wins to grow our wealth... not shooting for the moon.